 - Increase marketing opportunities for the sector, and

 - Increase partnerships with Indigenous people and communities to expand the sector.

 This project will enable producers who want to grow to serve domestic and foreign markets to expand, invest in new technology, reach new markets and access capital for expansion.
-The project includes the launch of the Advancing Northern Maple Fund to encourage maple syrup and product expansion through projects that adopt technologies to increase productivity and create innovative new products.
+The project includes the Advancing Northern Maple Fund to encourage maple syrup and product expansion through projects that adopt technologies to increase productivity and create innovative new products.

 Advancing Northern Maple Fund